Kotlin/kotlin-koans-edu/Classes/Data classes/task.md

 }
 ```

-Then add the `data` modifier to the resulting class.
+Afterwards add the `data` modifier to the resulting class.
-That will make the compiler generate a bunch of useful methods for this class: `equals`/`hashCode`, `toString` and some others.
+This will make the compiler generate a few useful methods for this class: `equals`/`hashCode`, `toString` and some others.